Deterministic Inference across Tensor Parallel Sizes That Eliminates Training-Inference Mismatch: Motivation and Challenges

 where $a$ is the token generated by the policy network $\pi_\theta$ and $R(a)$ is the reward.
 In practice, rollout generation is executed by inference engines such as vLLM and SGLang~\cite{sglang}, while model training uses a separate backend (e.g., FSDP).
 Such a hybrid design update the parameters as follows:

-Even if $\pi_\text{sampler}$ and $\pi_\text{learner}$ share an identical parameters $\theta$, differences in kernel implementations and framework settings (e.g., TP size) can result in large discrepancies in probability calculations as shown in Figure~\ref{fig:intro_prob_mismatch}, which implicitly converts an on-policy update into an off-policy one~\cite{rl_mismatch}.
+Even if $\pi_\text{sampler}$ and $\pi_\text{learner}$ share an identical parameters $\theta$, differences in kernel implementations and framework settings (e.g., TP size) can result in large discrepancies in probability calculations as shown in Figure~\ref{fig:intro_prob_mismatch}, which implicitly converts an on-policy update into an off-policy one~\cite{rl_mismatch, li2025trust}.
 This mismatch can destabilize training and negatively affect convergence and policy performance.
 Note that this problem is much more severe in Mixture-of-Experts (MoE) models~\cite{switch_transformer, qwen3} compared to dense models, as a small perturbation in probability may cause the router to select entirely different experts.
+An extended discussion of related work on RL mismatch is provided in Appendix~\ref{app:related_work}.